Home Page Wills/Trusts/Estates

 A trust is a right in property (real or personal) that is held in a fiduciary relationship by one party for the benefit of another.
 The trustee holds the title to the property on behalf of the beneficiary, who will receive the benefits of the trust.
 A trust fund is a separate legal entity that protects property and assets from probate and taxes.
 There are various types of trusts including revocable, irrevocable and testamentary trusts.

 There can be issues with trusts, including issues with the trustee, who has a fiduciary duty to the beneficiary.
 Unfortunately, some trustees actually have a conflict of interest between their interests and the interests of the beneficiary.
 Cases involving trust disputes often involve allegations of breach of fiduciary duty or failure to protect the assets of the trust.
 Trustees cannot use the assets of the trust for their own benefit, they must also be impartial in their dealings with beneficiaries, act in good faith and be loyal to the trust agreement.

 Much like with a will, reasons for contesting a trust include lack of capacity, undue influence and fraud.
 If the person writing or signing the trust lacked the mental capacity to do so or was under undue influence, the trust could be invalidated.
 In the case of a trust, fraud could occur when the grantor believes the trust has been written to benefit one person but the trust is written so as to benefit another.

 States have laws on how and when trusts and wills can be contested.

 WILLS/TRUSTS/ESTATES ARTICLES AND INTERVIEWS

 Wills/Trusts/Estates Legal Help

-You may have a case involving wills, trusts or estates.
-Click on the link below to send your complaint to a lawyer who will evaluate your claim at no cost or obligation.
+If you believe you have a similar case involving wills, trusts or estates please click on the link below to send your complaint to a trust attorney who will evaluate your claim at no cost or obligation.